Wow, is it week one already?

 What face will you make while you’re saying that like?

 What will change about your voice?

 Will it be louder or softer, higher or lower, faster or slower?

 3.)
 What Does That Mean?

-When going through the piece/s, take note on any words that your child may be struggling to say.
-Do they understand what it means?
+When going through the pieces, take note off any words that your child may be struggling to say.
+Do they understand what the word means?
 What about trying it in another sentence?
-Although we go through the poem/s in class, it can be easy to forget a word and it’s meaning if we don’t use it everyday!
+Although we go through the words in class, it can be easy to forget a word and it’s meaning if we don’t use it every day!